- Home

 Plan and answer the following IB question:

-Using multiple case studies, discuss the extent to which agriculture and irrigation impact upon the quality of water supplies around the world?
-(15)
+Assess the impacts of agriculture and irrigation on the quality of freshwater supplies around the world?
+(10)

-Using multiple case studies, discuss the extent to which agriculture and irrigation impact upon the quality of water supplies around the world?
-(15)
+Assess the impacts of agriculture and irrigation on the quality of freshwater supplies around the world?
+(10)